 Probe construction is often a very involved process, requiring some electronic signal processing circuits to match the sensor output to a general-purpose input circuit.
-One sensor, for instance, might generate an output that changes from $100~\text{K}\Omega$ to $1~\text{M}\Omega$ over a reasonable range of inputs.
-This needs to be matched to a converter that has a range from 0~V to 5~V, requiring a resistance-to-voltage amplifier with just the right amplification and offset.
+One sensor, for instance, might generate an output that changes from 100 K $\Omega$ to 1 M $\Omega$ over a reasonable range of inputs.
+This needs to be matched to a converter that has a range from 0 V to 5 V, requiring a resistance-to-voltage amplifier with just the right amplification and offset.
 This is far beyond the knowledge of most teachers and the patience of most students.

 We have developed a new smart interface that solves many of these problems.
 The heart of the interface is an inexpensive 24-bit analog-to-digital converter.
-This ADC divides its 3-volt input range into 2^{24} or about 16 million equal steps of 0.2 μ V each!
+This ADC divides its 3-volt input range into $2^{24}$ or about 16 million equal steps of 0.2 $\mu$ V each!
 This is far more accuracy that almost any imaginable student project will need.
 The value of this incredible accuracy is that most of it can be wasted while still giving satisfactory results.
 This profligate use of accuracy simplifies or eliminates the need for signal processing electronics.
-The interface connects to the serial port found in most handheld and desktop computers4.
+The interface connects to the serial port found in most handheld and desktop computers.
 It also has a 10-bit converter that can be used when larger, fast signals need to be captured.

 To demonstrate the importance of the 24-bit converter, consider using a thermocouple for temperature measurements.
 A thermocouple is nothing but two wires made of different metals, such as iron and copper.
 A small voltage is generated where they join and this voltage depends on the temperature of the junction, varying by about 60 microvolts per degree.
 As described in the cooling curve experiment, one typically needs to amplify this signal before converting it to a digital value.
 But, a thermocouple can be connected directly to the 24-bit ADC with no amplifier.
 Over the entire range from freezing to boiling, the thermocouple might only changes by 0.006 volts, less than 0.3% of the range of the ADC.
 This means that we are throwing away 99.7% of the range of the converter.
 But within that narrow range, the 24-bit converter can still resolve the temperature to 0.03 C, more accuracy than most projects will ever need.
 The resulting temperature sensor is very handy, too.
 Because it is easily replaced, it doesn't have to be protected against rough handling.
 Two very thin wires can be used for the junction, so it can respond quickly to changes in temperature, even in air.
 This lets students sense tiny, fast temperature changes that commercial sensors, with their sturdy, student-proof housings, cannot.
-One experiment we have developed involves embedding the junction in a dab of putty and then hitting the putty with a hammer.
-All the kinetic energy of the hammer goes into heating the putty and the resulting temperature jump can be easily measured.
+One experiment we have developed involves embedding the junction in a dab of putty and the neiting temperature jump can be easily measured.
 One would never consider abusing a \$100 commercial sensor this way!

 A large number of sensors can be directly wired to this 24-bit converter.
-One of our favorite sensors is a linear Hall-effect magnetic field detector.
+One of our favorite sensors is a linear Halleffect magnetic field detector.
 This has three leads: power, ground, and signal.
 The signal can be fed directly to the ADC and indicates the strength of a component of the magnetic field through the detector.
 The ADC can detect the earth's magnetic field or the field from a permanent magnet.
 In addition to exploring magnetism, the sensitivity of the sensor allows it to be used to detect all kinds of things.
 We have, for instance, placed the magnet on a spring.